BTreeMap/PromptPipe/docs/conversation-flow.md

 ## Goals

-Provide a persistent, tool‑augmented AI conversation with each enrolled participant, supporting: free chat, structured intake, habit prompt generation & scheduling, and feedback collection with stateful routing (the "3‑bot" architecture: Intake Bot, Prompt Generator, Feedback Tracker) coordinated by a central Coordinator.
+Provide a persistent, tool‑augmented AI conversation with each enrolled participant, supporting structured intake, habit prompt generation & scheduling, and feedback collection.
+The production flow uses Intake and Feedback modules directly; the prompt generator and scheduler remain available as tools that those modules can call when they need to produce messaging or state changes.

 ## High‑Level Behavior

 1. Client enrolls a participant via `POST /conversation/participants` (phone is unique & canonicalized).
 2. Enrollment initializes flow state to `CONVERSATION_ACTIVE` and registers a persistent hook so every inbound message routes through the conversation flow.
 3. The server immediately generates and sends the first AI message using `ConversationFlow.ProcessResponse()` with a simulated user hint so the reply is a natural greeting.
-4. Each inbound user message is processed, appended to stored history, routed according to the current conversation sub‑state (Coordinator / Intake / Feedback), tools may be invoked, then the assistant response is stored and returned/sent.
+4. Each inbound user message is appended to stored history.
+The flow reads `conversationState` (defaults to `INTAKE`) to determine whether the Intake or Feedback module should handle the turn.
+The active module may invoke shared tools (scheduler, prompt generator, state transition, profile save) before returning a user-visible reply.
 5. History is trimmed (keep last 50) to avoid unbounded growth; up to 30 recent messages are supplied to the LLM for context (adaptive limiting logic in code).

 ## Key Components (Code References)